Top Allergist in Coral Gables FL

 Allergies affect us all, from outdoor allergens to reactions from food and drink.
 Chances are, someone you know is suffering from the adverse effects caused by allergens.
 Fortunately, there are many treatments and preventative measures you can do to alleviate the effects of allergies.
 Doctors who specialize in treating allergies are called allergists, while immunologists focus on the immunization of allergies.
-Allergist and immunologist are generally synonymous.
+Allergists and immunologists are generally synonymous.

-An allergist or immunologist is a physician specifically trained to diagnose, treat and manage asthma, allergies and immunological disorders.
+An allergist or immunologist is a physician specifically trained to diagnose, treat and manage asthma, allergies, and immunological disorders.

-Allergists often focus specifically on diagnosing and treating patients with allergies and help people treat or prevent their allergy problems.
+Allergists often focus specifically on diagnosing and treating patients with allergies and helping people treat or prevent their allergy problems.

 When an allergic trigger is suspected, it is not always easily identifiable.
 In this case, a referral to an aalergist is warranted.
 Likewise, if the avoidance of a trigger does not lead to a resolution or if the patient does not respond well to antihistamines, then referral to an allergist or dermatologist is also warranted.

-Allergies can improve over time while on the immunotherapy, so if you are experiencing prolonged symptoms of allergies, it is recommended to seek the medical attention of an allergist.
+Allergies can improve over time while on immunotherapy, so if you are experiencing prolonged symptoms of allergies, it is recommended to seek the medical attention of an allergist.

 A positive patch test result will look like an abrasion or rash, known as dermatitis.
 These patches will be itchy and may require treatment with topical steroids.
 Occasionally, patch test reactions persist for several weeks.

 However you choose to test, you normally need to wait at least 24 hours to see the side effects of a patch test – and in some cases, it’ll be 48 hours.
-After the allocated period of time, you’ll need to check for any signs of redness, itchiness or swelling.
+After the allocated period of time, you’ll need to check for any signs of redness, itchiness, or swelling.